-- Step 1......Submit chapter application. - Step 2 ......Submit scholar application. - Step 3 ......If approved, complete award acceptance process. - a.
-Sign and return grant agreement letter and ACH wire transfer form. - Step 4 ......
-Have meeting with parents, chapter, CFI, and the scholar. - a.
+- Step 1 .....
+Submit chapter application. - Step 2 .....
+Submit scholar application. - Step 3 .....
+If approved, chapter completes award acceptance process. - a.
+Scholarship Coordinator signs and returns grant agreement letter and ACH transfer form. - Step 4 ......
+Kickoff meeting with parents, Scholarship Coordinator, CFI, and the scholar. - a.
 Sign and return the Flight Training Waiver (provided in chapter kit). - b.
 Determine the payment plan for chapter to pay flight school. - c.
-Sign the Scholarship Expectations Agreement (provided in chapter kit). - Step 5 ......Disburse funds for scholar flight training. - a.
-Chapter will have received 40 percent of funding at this point. - Step 6 ......Complete solo progress report. - a.
-Must complete first solo within three months of receiving award. - Step 7......Disburse funds for scholar flight training. - a.
-Chapter will have received 80 percent of funding at this point. - Step 8 ......Complete written progress report. - a.
-Must complete FAA written exam within six months of receiving award. - Step 9 ......Disburse funds for scholar flight training. - a.
-Chapter will have received 100 percent of funding at this point. - Step 10.....Complete checkride completion report. - a.
-Must complete flight training within 12 months of receiving award. - Step 11 .....
+Sign the Scholarship Expectations Agreement (provided in chapter kit). - Step 5 .....
+Disburse funds for scholar flight training. - a.
+Chapter will have received 40 percent of funding at this point. - Step 6 ......
+Complete solo progress report. - a.
+Must complete first solo within three months of receiving award. - Step 7 .....
+Disburse funds for scholar flight training. - a.
+Chapter will have received 80 percent of funding at this point. - Step 8 ......
+Complete written exam progress report. - a.
+Must complete written exam within six months of receiving award. - Step 9 .....
+Disburse funds for scholar flight training. - a.
+Chapter will have received 100 percent of funding at this point. - Step 10 ....
+Complete checkride completion report. - a.
+Must complete flight training within 12 months of receiving award. - Step 11 ....
 Determine use of excess funds, if they exist. - a.
 If excess funds exist, up to \$1,500 can be used for future flying by the scholar. - b.
 If excess funds beyond this \$1,500 exist, they can be used toward an additional scholar. - c.
 If excess funds are not used for an additional scholar, they must be returned to EAA.